tre508/auto-stack/docs/triage/integrations/FT_int_guide.md

     *   Verify the Freqtrade container is running (`docker ps`).
     *   Check Freqtrade logs (`docker logs freqtrade_devcontainer`) for startup errors.
     *   Confirm `api_server.enabled` is `true` and `listen_ip_address` is `0.0.0.0` in `user_data/config.json`.
-    *   Ensure the Freqtrade container is on the correct shared Docker network (e.g., `mcp-net`) with other services.
+    *   Ensure the Freqtrade container is on the correct shared Docker network (e.g., `auto-stack-net`) with other services.
 *   Test connectivity from another container on the same network: `docker exec -it <another_container_name> curl http://freqtrade_devcontainer:8080/api/v1/ping`. **Action:** Perform this test if direct API access issues are suspected.

 *   **Authentication Errors (401 Unauthorized):**